quux00/go-lightly/go-lightly/README.md

 You can get an overview of all features of the go-lightly library from the "[learn from the REPL](https://github.com/midpeter444/go-lightly/wiki/Tutorial:-Learn-go%E2%88%92lightly-at-the-REPL)" section of the wiki.

-The rest of [the wiki](https://github.com/midpeter444/go-lightly/wiki) (still in progress) covers additional notes and details not covered in the above tutorial.
+The rest of [the wiki](https://github.com/midpeter444/go-lightly/wiki) dives into each area more fully.

 ## Updates